-Los Angeles Sex Crimes Attorneys
+Los Angeles Sex Crimes Attorney

 No crime carries with it a stronger public resentment nor tougher sentences than sex crimes.
-If you are facing such a charge, you could face long prison sentences, lifetime registration as a sex offender, and other devastating consequences for you and your family.
+If you are facing such a charge, you could face long prison sentences, large fines, lifetime registration as a sex offender, and other devastating consequences for you and your family.
 You should trust your future to someone with the experience and legal skills to handle these complicated matters rather than letting the chips fall where they may.

-The law is NOT on your side if you are accused of a sex crime, even a minor one.
+The law is not on your side if you are accused of a sex crime, even a minor one.
 Do not let anything get in your way of hiring a lawyer.
-The law will not care and you will be punished.
+The law will not care about anything except what their evidence shows – and you will be punished.

 Types of Sex Crimes in California

-- 288 PC – lewd act with child (child molestation under 14 years old)
+288 PC – lewd act with child (child molestation under 14 years old)

-- 288a(b) PC – child molestation 14 years or older
+288a(b) PC – child molestation 14 years or older

-- 261.2 PC – forcible rape
+261.2 PC – forcible rape

-- 261.5 PC – statutory rape (consensual intercourse under 18 years old)
+261.5 PC – statutory rape (consensual intercourse under 18 years old)

-- 290 PC – obligation to register as a sex offender with the local police
+290 PC – obligation to register as a sex offender with the local police

-- 311 PC – possession of obscene matter
+311 PC – possession of obscene matter

 314 PC – indecent exposure

-- 647(a) PC – lewd act in public place
+647(a) PC – lewd act in a public place

-- 647(b) PC – solicitation of prostitution
+647(b) PC – solicitation of prostitution

-- 243.4 PC – sexual battery
+243.4 PC – sexual battery

 In most states, sex offender registration is for life.
 In California, there is a three-tiered system.
 Depending on your conviction, you will have to stay on the registry a minimum of 10 years, a minimum of 20 years, or for the rest of your life.
 Those who have followed the law on the lower two tiers can petition to get removed from the list after the minimum time is up.

-Depending on your status (e.g. you’re a student or a transient) or the offense you were convicted of, you may be required to report to law enforcement more often.
+Depending on your status (e.g., you’re a student or a transient) or the offense you were convicted of you may be required to report to law enforcement more often.
 You are also automatically denied the right to work at any job involving children.

 The police take this information and put it into a database along with your name, your photo, the offense, and any identifying features.
 Depending on your crime, this information will also be publicly available, sometimes to the extent of showing your full address to anyone who wants to see it.

 Sex crimes are one of the few crimes where you can continue to be judged in the court of public opinion long after your sentence is up thanks to the registry.
-If your name is in this list, you could become a social pariah.
+If your name is on this list, you could become a social pariah.
 And if you fail to register, the penalties increase further.

 The attorneys at Manshoory Law Group believe that every serious sex crime requires our own investigation.
 The products of our investigation can then be used to resolve the matter or to confront the prosecution’s case at trial.
-Our investigations have been able to find motives to lie and contradicting statements by the “victim” that can throw the prosecution’s case out.
+Our investigators have been able to find motives to lie and contradicting statements by the “victim” that can cause reasonable doubt and result in the prosecution’s case getting thrown out.

 An experienced criminal defense attorney can also ask the court to order a psychological evaluation of his client to show that he does not possess any traits that correlate with being a sexual predator.
 These evaluations are usually done in an office setting and the results do not need to be turned over to the prosecution if they are not fully positive.